 [Section 32 amended by No. 68 of 2004 s.
 40.]

 32A.
-Change of principal employer or of particulars provided
+Change of principal employer etc. to be notified

 (1) If there is a change in the identity of the principal employer at a mine, the new principal employer must, not later than 7 days after the change occurs, provide to the district inspector for the region where the mine is situated particulars of —